Struct LexeWallet

 pub async fn provision(&self, credentials: CredentialsRef<'_>) -> Result<()>

 Ensures the wallet is provisioned to all recent trusted releases.
-This should be called every time the wallet is loaded, to ensure the user is running the most up-to-date enclave software.
+This should be called every time the wallet is loaded, to ensure the node is running the most up-to-date enclave software.

 This fetches the current enclaves from the gateway, computes which releases need to be provisioned, and provisions them.